Backrooms Plot and Ending Explained: The Maze Beneath the Showroom

 The plot darkens when the exploration moves into a more dangerous area.
 Public spoiler summaries describe a sideways zone, a disorienting section where the architecture itself feels rotated, misaligned, or hostile.
 It is here that Clark's attempt to turn the Backrooms into a discovery mission becomes fatal.

-Bobby and Kat are killed during the encounter, or at least removed from the ordinary world through the violence of the Backrooms.
+Bobby and Kat are lost to the maze, pulled out of the ordinary world by the violence of the place.
 This is the point where Clark's obsession becomes unforgivable.
 He wanted proof.
 He wanted witnesses.
 He wanted the maze to give his life grandeur.
-Instead, it consumes people connected to him.
+Instead, it consumes the people connected to him.

 A more honest version of Clark might leave at this point.
 He might accept that the Backrooms are not a revelation but a trap.
 Instead, the loss seems to push him further into the maze.
 He refuses to return fully to ordinary life.